devicehive/devicehive-arduino/DeviceHive/examples/LedQube/README.md

 LedQube example uses [binary protocol](http://www.devicehive.com/binary) to communicate with the [Raspebrry Pi] gateway.
 We support the following commands:

-- "fill" to fill the whole Cube with one color
+- "fill" to fill the whole Cube with one color (the same color for all LEDs)
-- "cube" to fill the whole Cube with individual color
+- "cube" to fill the whole Cube with individual colors (different colors for each LEDs)
-- "pixels" to set colors of multiple pixels at once
+- "pixels" to set colors of several LEDs at once

 To build firmware you have to provide two additional dependencies: